Here’s a summary of what’s new in libvips 8.16. Check the ChangeLog if you need more details.

 Hmmm, possibly a person rowing a boat.
 This uses three

-other new operators: vips_minpair()
+other new operators: vips_minpair() and vips_maxpair(),

 which given a pair of images find the

-pixel-wise max and min, and vips_clamp()
+pixel-wise max and min, and vips_clamp(), which constrains pixels

 to a range.